 WHO UNDERGOES YAG PI LASER EYE SURGERY ?

 Sometimes we see narow angle suspects where the angle appears narrow and pressure is borderline.
 There may also be positive family history of glaucoma eye disease.
 In these patients too, Yag laser treatment may be done.
 These patients are known as primary angle closure suspects.
+In other words having a narrow angle is a risk factor for developing acute angle closure glaucoma.

 HOW DOES THIS LASER TREAT THIS TYPE OF GLAUCOMA ?

-HOW IS glaucoma laser surgery DONE ?
+HOW IS GLAUCOMA LASER SURGERY DONE ?

 Then the doctor looks for spot on the iris which is thin.
 Once the spot is found the lens is rotated to make sure it is in focus and the laser beam is fired.
 Usually 2-4 shots may be needed.
 The doctor knows that its done when he sees a burst of iris pigment flow into the Anterior chamber.
 Eye doctors and glaucoma specialists also call this as pigment dispersion into the anterior chamber.